rafoli/liferay-sample-workspace/README.md

 * To perform the cypress tests, you will need to import the React portlet with data served by Mockoon.
 * Once that's done, you just join in react app module path and run: `npm cypress:open` or `yarn cypress:open`.
 ### liferay-sample-module-react-web unit tests
-* If you can run the unit tests, you need run Mockoon before in port `3001`.
+* If you can run the unit tests, you need to run Mockoon before in port `3001`.
-* After that, you'll need run the follow commands: `yarn` and `yarn test`.
+* After that, you'll need to run the following commands: `yarn` and `yarn test`.

 ### Know Issues
 * If when you run the command `blade gw deploy` and occur this error: `Task :modules:liferay-sample-module:liferay-sample-module-js-web:packageRunTest FAILED`